 When a couple gets married, they start accumulating property together.
 The longer a couple remains married, the more assets they jointly own.
 During a divorce, all these assets must be divided between the parties.

 Splitting property can be a time-consuming and lengthy process that may require help from a practiced Roswell division of assets lawyer.
-By working with a team of diligent family lawyers, you can work towards an agreement that is fair to you.
+By working with a team of diligent family attorneys, you can work towards an agreement that is fair to you.

 During a divorce, couples have a legal obligation to make a fair accounting of all of their property.
 Parties who hide assets or fail to fully disclose all of their income can face severe sanctions from the court, including the loss of some or all marital property, fines, and even jail time.
 Once a divorce is filed, the parties are prohibited from selling or transferring property unless it is to pay off existing marital debt.
 See OCGA 19-5-7.